 Hello!
 I’m Dana Sheridan (a.k.a.
 Dr. Dana), creator of Pop Goes the Page.
 I’m also the Education & Outreach Coordinator of the Cotsen Children’s Library at Princeton University.
 My library offers a number of story times, programs, and workshops, many of which you will find described on this blog.
 They’ve all been “field tested,” so feel free to replicate them in your own library, classroom, or home!

-Our story time programs, projects, and posts wouldn’t be possible without the invaluable assistance of Princeton University undergraduates and my part-time assistant Katie (Cotsen’s Curatorial Assistant, Ian often gets wrangled into things too).
+Our story time programs, projects, and posts wouldn’t be possible without the invaluable contributions of my stupendous and multi-talented assistants Katie and Marissa (Cotsen’s Curatorial Assistant, Ian often gets wrangled into things too).
 They’ve cheerfully and expertly cut, stapled, glued, decorated, and posed their way through hundreds of projects.
 I thank you!

 I’d also like to thank Michael Muzzie, Senior Web Developer at Princeton University for his fantastic guidance, troubleshooting abilities, clever workarounds, and willingness to pursue special requests such as floating glossary windows and thumbnail links.